watermelonexpress/onesie/doc/how_to_guides/usage.md

 ```

-## Rerunning a task
+## Re-running a task
-During the development process, it may be useful to rerun a task.
+During the development process, it may be useful to re-run a task.
-Use the `onesie:rerun` rake task to:
+Use the `onesie:rerun` rake task without an argument to re-run the most recent task, or specify a filename to re-run a specific task.

 - Rerun the most recent task
 - Specify a task filename to rerun a specific task